zycalice/notes/docs/machine_learning.md

 ## Trees
 ### Decision tree:
-* Splits based on each feature, and select feature order by maximizing information gain (difference in entropy)
+* Each level splits the samples based on each feature, and select feature order by maximizing information gain (difference in entropy)
+* Scales with log(n) for best case, and p for worst case; n = number of samples, p = number of features
 * Assumes a hierchy structure
 * Easy to overfit; need ways to regularize the model